illinois-impact/ece408_project/README.md

 ### Profiling

-You can gather detailed profile information with `nvprof`.
+You can gather detailed GPU profile information with `nvprof`.
+To use `nvprof`, you'll need to be using the `cwpearson/2017fa_ece408_mxnet_docker:amd64-gpu-latest` image.

+You can see some simple information like so (as we did in milestone 1):

+    nvprof <your command here>

-You can gather a timeline like the following:
+You can gather a timeline file like the following:

     nvprof -o timeline.nvprof <your command here>